 Pattern - Is there a pattern on the suit?
 This one is tricky.
 Generally, if there is a pattern, you are in good shape.
 The more bold the fabric, the easier you can dress it down with flat colored pants.
 However, there is a big caveat here, as pinstripes are actually quite formal.
-This is mostly due to the history of the pattern and its relation to the very formal dress of British businessmen.
-Plus, think back to the beginning- we associate pinstripes with one or two things, a businessman or a New York Yankee.
+This is mostly due to the history of the pattern and its relation to the very formal dress of businessmen or bankers.
 As a general rule, avoid wearing a pinstripe suit jacket independent of its matching trouser.
 Plaids are much safer in this regard and are commonly used on blazers.
 Taken to the other extreme, a bold plaid worn as a full suit can be too much, but as a blazer it will always work.

-Remember, it’s better to be overdressed than it is to wear ill-conceived casual.
-So if you feel discouraged, don’t be.
-Go with the suit, but follow our tips for dressing down a suit in other blog posts, and be the best looking guy in the room.
-If you still aren't confident on whether you can wear your suit jacket as a blazer, just check out our curated collection of suits that can be worn as both a two-piece suit and as a separate sport coat or blazer.
+Finally, it’s better to be overdressed than it is to wear ill-conceived casual.
+If you get discouraged, be bold; go with the suit, but follow our tips for dressing down a suit in other blog posts, and be the best looking guy in the room.
+But keep that grail sport coat or blazer at the top of your shopping list.
+It will make your life so much easier.
+If you still aren't confident on whether you can wear your suit jacket as a blazer, check out our curated collection of suits that can be worn as both a two-piece suit and as a separate sport coat or blazer.

 Comments will be approved before showing up.